When template is automatically retrieved but not found, a hint about the tried location should be present

 This should be augmented with the tried path which can give a perfect hint why the file was not found (eg a simple typo or a controller name the developer wasn't aware of).

-Updated by Karsten Dambekalns over 8 years ago
+Updated by Karsten Dambekalns almost 9 years ago

 - Status changed from Resolved to Needs Feedback